 - Biosynthesis refers to the production of new organic carbon compounds by a living organism; simple carbon compounds can be modified, converted into other new carbon compounds or used to build large, complex macromolecules such as proteins and DNA. is the key carbon cycle process that generates gains in biomass.
 Net primary production (NPP) the difference between the amount of carbon taken in via photosynthesis and the amount of carbon released via cell respiration. is a measure of the amount of carbon stored mostly as biomass.

 Carbon Cycle of a Single Tree.
 Credit: Valerie Martin, TERC

-Examine the diagram of the carbon cycle of a single tree, pictured above, and take a few minutes to trace where the carbon goes.
-When you are finished answer the Checking In questions below.
+- Take a few minutes to trace where the carbon goes.
+When you are finished, answer the Checking In questions below.

 Stop and Think

 1: Using the tree diagram above to help you, explain why trees (and all plants) represent a small but complete carbon cycle.
 Draw your own diagram to help you illustrate your answer.